Eye Problems From Computer

 While there is significant evidence that suggests that computers can cause permanent damage to the eyes, it is important to note that not everyone who uses a computer will experience problems.
 There are a number of factors that can contribute to the development of CVS, including the individual’s natural physiology, the quality of the light that is being emitted from the computer screen, and the way in which the computer is used.

-See also Computer Screen Protection Glasses
+See also Glasses For Computer Fatigue

 If you are concerned that you may be experiencing symptoms of computer vision syndrome, it is important to see an ophthalmologist.
 By getting a proper diagnosis, you can determine if you need to take any steps to protect your eyes from the negative effects of computers.